Minoan Art & Culture

 At Cretan weddings and celebrations volleys of gunshots occasionally punctuate events.
 Some musicians refuse to play in certain areas unless they get an assurance that there won’t be any guns.
 At one time, acclaimed composer Mikis Theodorakis led a campaign trying to change the island’s gun culture.
 But, today, road signs riddled with bullet holes are the first inkling that you are entering the mountain country that was historically a stronghold for Crete’s resistance fighters, particularly around Sfakia in Hania and Mylopotamos province in Rethymno.
 Sfakiots are aware of their reputation, though, and you'll find T-shirts in their souvenir shops with images of the bullet-riddled signs.

 After the exodus of Crete’s Turkish community in the population exchange of 1923, the island became essentially homogeneous and its population virtually all Greek Orthodox.
-In recent years, though, Crete has become an increasingly multicultural society as migrants from the Balkans and Eastern Europe, especially Albania, Bulgaria and Russia, are filling labour shortages in the fields of agriculture, construction and tourism.
-The total foreign population is now about 10%.
+In recent years, though, Crete has become an increasingly multicultural society, with migrants from the Balkans and Eastern Europe, especially Albania, Bulgaria and Russia, filling labour shortages in the fields of agriculture, construction and tourism.
+The total foreign population is now about 11%.

-Economic migrants are a relatively new phenomenon for Crete which, like most of Greece, is struggling to come to terms with the new reality and concepts of multiculturalism.
+Since 2015 Crete has taken in some 50,000 refugees and migrants, mostly from Afghanistan, Syria and Iraq.
+Economic migrants are a relatively new phenomenon for Crete, which, like most of Greece, is struggling to come to terms with the new reality and concepts of multiculturalism.
 While there are tensions and mistrust, immigrants appear to have fared better in Crete than in many other parts of Greece.

-The Orthodox faith is the official and prevailing religion of Crete and a key element of Greek identity, ethnicity and culture.
-While the younger generation isn’t necessarily devout, nor do they attend church regularly, most observe the rituals and consider the faith integral to their identity.
+The Orthodox faith is the official and prevailing religion of Crete and a key element of local identity and culture.
+While younger generations are not necessarily as devout as their elders, nor do they attend church regularly, most still observe the rituals and consider the faith integral to their identity.
 Between 94% and 97% of the Cretan population belongs at least nominally to the Greek Orthodox Church.

-The Orthodox religion held Cretan culture together during the many centuries of foreign occupation and repression, despite numerous efforts by the Venetians and Turks to turn locals towards Catholicism and Islam.
+The Orthodox religion held Cretan culture, language and traditions together during the many centuries of foreign occupation and repression, despite numerous efforts by the Venetians and Turks to turn locals towards Roman Catholicism or Islam.
 Under Ottoman rule, religion was the most important criterion in defining a Greek.

 Despite growing secularism, the Church still exerts significant social, political and economic influence.
-Religious affiliation appeared on national identity cards until recently.
-The year is centred on the saints’ days and festivals of the church calendar.
+The year is centred on the saints’ days and festivals of the religious calendar.
 Name days (celebrating your namesake saint) are more important than birthdays, and baptisms are an important rite.
-Most people are named after a saint, as are boats, suburbs and train stations.
 If you’re invited to a name-day celebration, it’s a good idea to bring a present, but don’t be surprised if it won’t be opened until you’ve left; any meal or offering of food, sweets or drink is usually paid for by the celebrant.

 Women in Society

 The role of women in Cretan society has been complex and shifting since Greek women first gained universal suffrage in 1952.
 While traditional gender roles are prevalent in rural areas and among the older generation, the situation is much more relaxed for younger women in cities and large towns.
 Entrenched attitudes towards the ‘proper role’ for women are changing fast as more women are educated and entering the workforce.
-Still, although some 40% of Greek women are in the workforce, they struggle mightily when it comes to even finding the career ladder or earning the same as their male counterparts.
-Though the numbers have slowly increased, women still hold only 23% of seats in Parliament.
+Still, although some 40% of Greek women are in the workforce, they struggle when it comes to even finding the career ladder or earning the same as their male counterparts.
 There are few public programs to help them balance careers and motherhood.

 Paradoxically, despite the machismo, Cretan society is essentially matriarchal.
 Men love to give the impression that they rule the roost and take a front seat in public life, but it’s often the women who run the show, both at home and in family businesses.

-The older generation of Cretan women is house-proud and especially in villages spends time cultivating culinary skills.
+The older generation of Cretan women is house-proud and, especially in villages, spends time cultivating culinary skills.
 Most men rarely participate in domestic duties (or certainly don’t own up to it).
-While rare these days, in villages you still might find women sewing, crocheting or embroidering in their free hours.
-Young Cretan women and city women are more likely to be found in cafes or operating businesses than behind looms.

 For a useful but by no means exhaustive list of books about Crete, with reviews, visit www.hellenicbookservice.com.